Abetare

-The Abetare is a children's textbook written in the Albanian language.
-It was created to help teach the basic language to children and young adults throughout Albania and the surrounding region where Albanians live.
-Abetare has played a significant role in the history of Albanian education and laid the groundwork for literary Albanian which helped raise the national consciousness for future generations.
-By learning to read and write, young Albanians were introduced to the history and culture of their homeland.
+The Abetare (Albanian primer) is an elementary textbook used to teach reading and writing in the Albanian language.
+Due to the political and cultural circumstances created by foreign occupation, the Abetare carried an important role in the development of Albanian education and national consciousness.
+Through the process of learning to read and write, generations of young Albanians were introduced to the history, language and cultural heritage of their homeland.